 The Broadcast TWT ID field carries the identifier of the R-TWT schedule.

 The Last Co-RTWT Request field is set to 0 to indicate that the Co-RTWT profile carries a subsequent MAPC Scheme Request field that follows this MAPC Scheme Request field.
 The Last Co-RTWT Request field is set to 1 to indicate that this is the last MAPC Scheme Request field in the Co-RTWT profile.

+The MAPC Per-Scheme Info Present field shall be set to 1.

 (#3447)The MAPC Request Parameter Set field contains a Co-RTWT Parameter Set field with format defined in Figure 9-aa16 (Co-RTWT Parameter Set field format).